Trek Relief: Mongolia

 DESTINATION: Ulaanbaatar, Terelj National Park, and Central Mongolia

-Activities: 3 days of horseback riding & trekking, 1 day Naadam festival, 6 day tour via Russian UAV camper
+Activities: 3 days of horseback riding & light trekking, 1 day Naadam festival (July), 5 day tour via Russian Uaz camper

 Accommodations are on a shared basis.
 In Ulaanbaatar, you will be staying in a guesthouse.
 During any trips around the country, you will be staying with nomadic families in a traditional Mongolian ger (yurt).
 Individual gers are simple but always cozy and comfortable, usually featuring four to six wooden beds.
 In the countryside, expect simple facilities with traditional pit toilets and no showers.
 Please bring washcloths, and we will be providing washing bins.
 Laundry services are available only in Ulaanbaatar.

 Mutton, rice and noodles form the basis of the Mongolian diet.
 However, the trail rations may include vegetables, eggs, peanut butter, cheese and sometimes yak!
 If you are have any special dietary restrictions or allergies, please let us know in the volunteer application form so that we can make adequate preparations for you.
 Though all food is covered on the trip, we encourage you to bring snacks and comfort foods from home for variety.

 We will be supplying mineral water from our vehicle during the 6-day tour of Central Mongolia, but please consider bringing a water purification system for the 3-day eco-trek through Terelj National Park.
 The tap water in the cities is safe to drink, but mineral water is recommended.

 The voltage in Mongolia is 220 V and the plugs used are C or E. You will find limited opportunities to charge your batteries in the gers.
 Please come prepared by bringing a a universal plug adaptor, headlamp/flashlight, extra camera batteries and a backup battery bank.